The Law Matters

 - demand reduction – promote a drug-free culture

 It’s not about a ‘war’.
+It’s a defence of our brains.
 We don’t need an army, machine guns, informants, patrols.
 We need a “Stay Drug-Free” message.
 It’s about enforcing drug laws to protect families.

 It’s working for tobacco.